 The approval form and activity log requires signatures from the Student and of the Community Preceptor.
 For the RFE to be finalized, the Community Preceptor also is expected to fill out a student evaluation form.
 This form is not shared with the student, but the RFE cannot be considered completed until it is received.

 When do I submit the RFE forms?

-All forms noted above must be submitted to Monique Shaw (email@example.com).
+All forms noted above must be submitted online via Jotform.
+These forms can be found on the Canvas MPH Home Base.
 The approval form must be submitted within one week of placement; the other forms are to be submitted at the conclusion of placement.
 All forms can be downloaded or accessed electronically on canvas. *Note: all 4 forms related to the RFE (approval, log, summary and student evaluation) need to be received by the MPH Office no later than 6 weeks prior to the student’s expected graduation date.

 Can dual degree students double count Fieldwork hours if their other degree program also includes a Required Fieldwork Experience?

 Yes.
 Dual degree students can count fieldwork hours also being applied to the requirements of their other degree program, as long as 125 hours of this time includes work on a PH relevant project which contributes to population level impact.
 Further, all RFE activities undertaken by the student must be linked to selected competencies within the MPH Program and qualify as an appropriately directed and supervised experience.

 Can the Fieldwork and Capstone Project be integrated?

 Yes.
 Students have the option of combining their RFE and Capstone Project.
 Combined projects must include 125 hours of fieldwork and a final, culminating project that meets the requirements of the Capstone course and Capstone Mentor.

 Can I complete my RFE at my current workplace?